 8. Problem Solving Skills

 Does your child come up with creative and novel solutions to problems that they face in their day-to-day life.
 Do they tend to solve their own problems rather than coming to you for assistance.

 Does your child seem to express an above average concern for the ethical or moral implications of situations?
 Are they able to put themselves into other people’s perspectives and think about big-picture issues such as fairness and justice?

 Is your child able to understand and tell complex jokes?
 Does your child have a good sense of comedic timing?
 Though this may not seem like an academic skill, a good sense of humour often requires high levels of intelligence.

 If you suspect that your child may be gifted, you might be initially quite daunted by the responsibilities and challenges that this may prevent.
 However, every expert will tell you the same thing: relax.
 Before your child starts school, there is no need to subject them to an IQ test or put any undue pressure on them.
 This may have a negative impact upon their attitude towards learning.
 What you should do, however, is support and foster their growing interests and encourage your child to pursue them to their fullest potential.
 When your child starts school, however, it is important to keep an eye on them to make sure that they are receiving the support that they need.
 Gifted children can often feel stifled, frustrated or alienated within a conventional school environment, and it is important to ensure that this does not hamper their educational and social development.
 You may choose to get your child’s IQ tested.
 If it does turn out that your child has a significantly high IQ, then there are plenty of resources available to help your figure out how to best support your child’s need.
-A good first stop for information is the Australian Association for the Education of the Gifted and Talented.

 But the best thing to do to extend your gifted child is to help them to set challenging goals.
 If you would like to help your child develop goals, then click here to download our FREE goal setting guide.